SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 });
 ```

 And that's it!
-You have writted your first test with mocked axios.
-This solution is fine and if test like that make you confident that the app will not crash on this hook then you are free to go.
+You have written your first test with mocked axios.
+This solution is fine and if tests like that make you confident that the app will not crash on this hook then you are free to go.

 Tests with mocked axios will be fast, predictable and they are not going to hit the real API.

-After that beeing said I have to go a little bit further and get you into the Mock the Service Router package, because that is the recommended way to write your axios/fetch tests.
+After that being said I have to go a little bit further and get you into the Mock the Service Router package because that is the recommended way to write your axios/fetch tests.

 ## MSW - the game changer